 Decluttering your entire house can be so overwhelming.
-Whether you are getting lost in the details, winding up working on something different than what you started with, or just are not sure where to start at all, decluttering can be immensely annoying.
-But believe it or not, learning how to declutter a room does not have to be difficult.
-Sometimes you just need a little help.
+Whether you are getting lost in the details, getting distracted by the mess, or are just not sure where to start, decluttering can be immensely overwhelming.
+But believe it or not, learning how to declutter a room at a time does not have to be difficult.
+Sometimes you just need to break it down into smaller tasks.

 Grab this Declutter Your Home Checklist to start decluttering your home right away!

 There are sponsored links on this page from which I may get a commission at no added cost to you.
 For more information, please read my Privacy Statement.

 So often I get asked for help decluttering specific rooms.
 How do you declutter a living room, how do you declutter a bathroom, how do you declutter a bedroom?

 But the truth is, how you declutter a room is the same in any room, with the exception of maybe the office.

 I think where people are getting confused is more about what to KEEP and what to GET RID OF in a particular room or space.

 So if you are getting confused or overwhelmed with your decluttering strategies, then I am happy you are here!
 You are definitely in the right place.

 I created this guide to help you determine exactly what to keep and what to toss.